List of Castle characters: Mr. Smith

-Michael Smith, better known as Mr. Smith (Geoff Pierson), is a mysterious old friend of Roy Montgomery who first appeared in the season three finale "Knock Out".
+Michael Smith, better known as Mr. Smith (portrayed by Geoff Pierson), is a mysterious old friend of Roy Montgomery who first appeared in the season three finale "Knock Out".
 He is believed to have saved Montgomery's life, which convinces Montgomery that Smith is trustworthy.
 When Montgomery is killed by men working for the man responsible for Beckett's mother's murder, he sends incriminating files to Smith.
 These files had the potential to be very damaging to Montgomery's killers, and Smith used the files as leverage against them.
 In exchange for Beckett's life, Smith keeps the files out of the public arena on the condition that Beckett stops her investigation into her mother's murder.
 Smith makes his next appearance in the season four premiere, "Rise", contacting Richard Castle and asking him to convince Beckett to stand down, though Castle himself continues the investigation.
 It is unknown if Smith is his real name.

 Smith appears again in "Dial M for Mayor".
 When Castle and Beckett investigate a murder connected to the Mayor of New York City, Smith points Castle in the direction of evidence that leads them to an aide in the mayor's office.
 After they arrest the aide, Smith sends him legal counsel, effectively stopping the investigation.
 Castle is enraged, but Smith points out that if the case went any further, the mayor would either be removed from office or voluntarily leave to pursue a campaign for state governor.
 With the mayor out of office, Victoria Gates's first act would be to have Castle removed from the 12th Precinct, and without Castle, Beckett would have no protection against her mother's killers.